Part 1, Part 2

 I really feel for you right now if you’ve just broken up with someone.
 You’re probably feeling like the pain is too much.
-You just want to recover, and to know how to get over a relationship as quickly as possible.
+You just want to recover, and to know how to get over the relationship as quickly as possible.

 Maybe you saw it coming, or perhaps the dreadful news came completely out of the blue.
 No matter how it happened, you’re probably feeling hurt, angry and in despair.
 It many ways, it’s just like suffering from a physical illness because you can feel out of control and simply horrible.